Tory MPs are asking themselves, ‘What would a Rishi Sunak government be like?’

 The next question is: Who would be Sunak’s chancellor?
 That decision is one of the most important in determining what a Sunak government would be like.
 The main options are Sajid Javid, Jeremy Hunt and Liz Truss, although Steve Barclay, who voted Leave in the referendum and who was Sunak’s deputy as chief secretary to the Treasury until last year, is also possible, as is Michael Gove.
 Javid would be more of a story, having been usurped as chancellor by Sunak, when he was Javid’s deputy, and he would be the first person to serve two discontinuous terms as chancellor since Neville Chamberlain (1923-24 and 1931-37).

 These are no longer idle quiz questions; they are imminent and pressing.
 Politics is more than a game, but the players have to plan their next moves.
 Deals are being done and lists compiled, and not just by the dwindling operation trying to defend the prime minister.
 Sunak’s succession is nothing like as certain as Gordon Brown’s was in 2007, but it is becoming more certain by the day.
 No one knows exactly what a Sunak government would be like, but its main policies are unlikely to change.
-Sunak might strike what he would describe as a more realistic pose on net zero than Johnson in order to appease the doubters in his selectorate, but his main appeal is that he is the opposite of Johnson in his personal style.
+Sunak might strike what he would describe as a more realistic pose on net zero than Johnson in order to appease the doubters in his electorate, but his main appeal is that he is the opposite of Johnson in his personal style.

 Sunak as prime minister wouldn’t solve all the problems facing the government, but he promises a calmer and more predictable approach to them, conforming to the pattern of leadership alternating between the flamboyant and the steady: Thatcher, Major, Blair, Brown, Cameron, May, Johnson and next, the anti-Johnson.